10-4-pursuit/lab-github/questions.md

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
+The English mathematician and writer often regarded as the first computer programmer is Ada Lovelace.
 ```

 Who is the "Turing machine" named after?